 He blinks at her hair, at the dark doorway.

 I don't understand, he wants to say.
-What are you talking about.
-What did I forget.
+What was it.
+What did I miss.

-She sighs softly, then kisses his cheek.
+She sighs softly, then, absurdly, kisses his cheek.
 Her black eyes glimmer emptily as she draws away from him.